OneUptime/oneuptime/App/FeatureSet/Docs/Content/installation/docker-compose.md

 - **SSL/TLS**: Set up SSL/TLS certificates.
 OneUptime does not support setting up SSL/TLS certificates.
 You need to set up SSL/TLS certificates on your own.
 Please see above.
 - **Secrets**: Make sure you have random secrets in your `config.env` file.
 There are some default secrets in that file.
 Please replace them with random long strings.
 - **Backups**: Regularly backup your databases (Clickhouse, Postgres).
 Redis is used as a cache and is stateless and can be safely ignored.
+- **Updates**: Please regularly update OneUptime.
+We release updates every day.
+We recommend you to update the software aleast once a week if you're running in production.

 ### Updating OneUptime